-- 1. Does the position match my short term (i.e. skill development, needed support and training, supervision for furnishing license, etc...) and long-term career goals? - 2.
-Is this position in line with my values? - 3.
-Will my interests be satisfied? - 4.
-Will the position use my existing skills and educational preparation well? - 5.
-Will I have the opportunity to develop the skills I want/need to develop?
+- 1. Does the position match my short term (i.e. skill development, needed support and training, experience with particular patient population...) and long-term career goals? - 2.
+Will I have the opportunity to develop the skills I want/need to develop? - 3.
+Is this position in line with my values? - 4.
+Will my interests be satisfied (i.e. population, clinical issues addressed, etc..)? - 5.
+Will the position use my existing skills and educational preparation well?